Amsterdam/amsterdam-app-frontend/README.md

 - AUTH_PASSWORD
 - AUTH_SHARED_SECRET

-Ask one of the developers to provide their values and tore these in a file called `/.env`.
+Ask one of the developers to provide their values and store these in a file called `/.env`.

 ## Release automation